 In addition, we expect the new standard to impact our accounting for contract acquisition costs, both with respect to the amounts that will be capitalized as well as the period of amortization.
 Currently, we defer the direct and incremental commission costs to obtain a contract with a customer and amortize those costs over the term of the related customer contract consistent with the related revenue.
-Under the new standard, we will continue to defer the direct and incremental commission costs to obtain a contract with a customer but will amortize those costs over the customer's estimated economic life.
+Under the new standard, we will defer the incremental costs to obtain a contract with a customer since having a direct relationship with a contract is no longer required.
+Therefore, the new standard will result in additional costs being capitalized, including fringe benefits.
+Under the new standard, initial incremental costs to obtain a contract will be amortized over the customer's estimated economic life of five years, which was calculated based on both qualitative and quantitative factors, such as product life cycles, contractual terms and customer attrition.
+Incremental contract costs paid relating to contract renewals will be deferred and amortized on a straight-line basis over the related renewal period.
 As a result, we expect the deferred commissions asset to increase and the related amortization expense in each reporting period to decrease under the new standard.